HussamAlBasha/IDS-Institute-for-Design-Strategies/README.md

 ### Note: Users can use any IDE.
 However in our work we use VSCode because it is light and suitable for our purposes.
 ## 3) Soundscapy Guidlines

+### Install the library by:
+        pip install soundscapy
 ### Soundscpy can be used for:

 ### 3.1) Binaural Recording Analysis